jakobo007/0x0D-SQL_introduction/README.md

 What is SQL - Structured Query Language for managing and manipulating relational datbases.
 It is used to comminucate and perfom various operations on data stored in the database

-How to create a database in MySQL -
+How to create a database in MySQL - Creating a database has a few steps:
+    1:
+    2:
+    3: